heutelbeck/sapl-policy-engine/sapl-documentation/6_11_QueryRewriting.md

 - `conditions` fragments are combined with the user's query inside a top-level `$and` (or `AND`-ed into the SQL `WHERE`); the original query is preserved.
 - The obligation can only narrow access, never widen it.
 - A malformed criterion, an unsupported statement, or (for MongoDB) a non-JSON condition causes the decision to be denied.
 - **Portability across PEPs.** Because the obligation and its behaviour are identical across SDKs, the same obligation produces the same narrowing on every PEP for that backend.
-A `mongo:queryRewriting` obligation authored once works unchanged on the Spring MongoDB integration and the Python `sapl_pymongo` integration.
+A `mongo:queryRewriting` obligation authored once works unchanged on the Spring MongoDB integration, the Python `sapl_pymongo` integration, and the NestJS Mongoose integration.
+The same holds for `sql:queryRewriting` across the SQL integrations, with one backend caveat: the NestJS Prisma integration supports the typed `criteria` and `columns` but not the raw-SQL `conditions` escape hatch, since Prisma's `where` is structured rather than SQL.

 ## Integrations